DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 4: Digital (1)
 Krithik

-- For our firmware:
-- We developed modular code, each dictating the functions for a peripheral of the microcontroller.
+- For our firmware, we developed modular code, each dictating the functions for a peripheral of the microcontroller.

 # Slide 5: Digital (2)
 Krithik